nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor.rst

 Unprompted publications may be done at any time, and only includes the sensor data of a single sensor at a time.
 The application may generate an unprompted publication by calling :c:func:`bt_mesh_sensor_srv_sample`.
-This triggers the sensor's :cpp:member:`bt_mesh_sensor::get` callback, and only publishes if the sensor's *Delta threshold* is satisfied.
+This triggers the sensor's :c:member:`bt_mesh_sensor.get` callback, and only publishes if the sensor's *Delta threshold* is satisfied.

 Unprompted publications can also be forced by calling :c:func:`bt_mesh_sensor_srv_pub` directly.